ruihong123/Sherman/README.md

 For each run:
 - `bash ./restartMemc.sh` (to initialize memcached server)
-- In each server, execute `./benchmark kNodeCount kReadRatio kThreadCount`
+- In each server, execute `./benchmark kComputeNodeCount kMemoryNodeCount kReadRatio kThreadCount tablescan`

 >  We emulate each server as one compute node and one memory node: In each server, as the compute node, we launch `kReadRatio` client threads; as the memory node, we launch one memory thread.